Hello! I’m Smiti and welcome to Habits of a Travelling Archaeologist.

 Quick Word About Photos: All the images on this site were taken by me.
 If they weren’t taken by me, I received permission from the photographer or they are in the public domain.
 If you would like to use an image, please use the Contact Form and we can chat about it.
 Thanks!

 Quick Word About Affiliate Links & Programs: Some of the links on this site are affiliate links.
-That means that if you buy a product I mention, then I get a small commission.
+That means I get a small commission if you buy a product I mention.
 It helps out the site and doesn’t cost you anything.
 Check out my Affiliate Disclosure for more information.

 Logo: My logo was created in collaboration with Eve Li.
 I totally love it!